abpuccini/API-Challenge/README.md

 **Further Analysis**

-Humidity is the concentration of water vapor present in the air ("Humidity", *Wikipedia*).
+Humidity is the concentration of water vapor present in the air (Wikipedia, *Humidity* 2020).
 Therefore, the temperature might be one of the factors that causes the density of humidity.
 The correlation between humidity and temperature would be a further analysis.

 ---
 ### Northern and Southern Hemisphere - Cloudiness (%) vs. Latitude